damiecode/Quest-for-treasure/README.md

 </p> -->

 <br>
-This project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ 'The Global School for Remote Software Developers!').
+This project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/) 'The Global School for Remote Software Developers!'.

 Quest for treasure is created using vanilla JS and Phaser Js.
 It is a simple Video game.
 It is a platform game where the goal of the game is to fetch the key and open the door that leads to the next level.